Odair Santos

 Odair Santos (born 17 May 1981) is a visually impaired Paralympian athlete from Brazil competing mainly in T11 classification middle and long-distance events.
-A veteran of four Paralympics, Santos has won eight Paralympic medals, including four silver medals.
+A veteran of four Paralympics, Santos has won nine Paralympic medals, including five silver medals.
 Santos is also a four time IPC World champion at the 1,500 metres event, being unbeaten from 2006 to 2015.

 Athletics career

 Santos first represented Brazil at a Paralympic Games when he competed in the 2004 Summer Paralympics in Athens, Greece.
-There he won a silver medal in the men's 5000 metres – T12 event, a silver medal in the men's 1500 metres – T13 event, a bronze medal in the men's 800 metres – T12 event and finished fourth in the men's 4 x 100 metre relay – T11-13 event.
+There he won a silver medal in the men's 5000 metres – T12 event, a silver medal in the men's 1500 metres – T13 event, a bronze medal in the men's 800 metres – T12 event and finished fourth in the men's 4 × 100 metre relay – T11–13 event.
 He also competed at the 2008 Summer Paralympics in Beijing, China.
-There he won a bronze medal in the men's 800 metres – T12 event, a bronze medal in the men's 5000 metres – T13 event and a bronze medal in the men's 10000 metres – T12 event.
+There he won a bronze medal in the men's 800 metres – T12 event, a bronze medal in the men's 5000 metres – T13 event and a bronze medal in the men's 10,000 metres – T12 event.
 At the 2012 Summer Paralympics he won silver in the Men's 1500 metres – T11 event.

 In the buildup to the 2016 Summer Paralympics in Rio, Santos attended the 2015 IPC Athletics World Championships in Doha.
 There he took gold in the 1500m – T11, but the events of the 5000m – T11 final saw Santos dramatically lose a commanding lead on the last lap.
 In the closing stages of the race with Santos clear of the rest of the field he fell to the floor with exhaustion, on returning to his feet he was overtaken by Chile's Cristian Valenzuela.
 Despite the support of his guide, Santos collapsed a second time, and was passed by Jason Dunkerley of Canada.
 Santos rose again only to collapse meters from the line to lose the bronze medal place to Japan's Shinya Wada.

 He holds the 800 m world record for T11 (totally blind) athletes.